hangyu-stat/LUMEN/README.md

 - [Requirements](#requirements)
 - [Installation](#installation)

-The proposed model for pulmonary dysfunction has been deployed at [seeyourlung.com](https://seeyourlung.com).
+The proposed model for pulmonary dysfunction prediction based on multimodal CT data has been deployed at [seeyourlung.com](https://seeyourlung.com).
 ## Use Terms

 ### Intellectual Property and Rights Notice